anomaly/prestans-docs/source/types.rst

             self.response.http_status = prestans.rest.STATUS.OK
             self.response.body = album

-From the above example it's clear that code to convert persistent objects into REST models becomes repetitive, and as a result error prone. prestans provides ``DataAdapters``, that automate the conversion of persistent models to REST models.
+From the above example it's clear that code to convert persistent objects into REST models becomes repetitive, and as a result error prone.
+Prestans provides ``DataAdapters``, that automate the conversion of persistent models to REST models.
 Read about it in the :doc:`data_adapters` chapter.

 If you use Google's Closure Library for client side development, we provide a complete client side implementation of our types library to create and parse, requests and responses.
 Details available in the :doc:`client` section.